 Stage 1: The child is reminded of the class charter/school rules/playground charter and is reprimanded by the member of staff who witnessed the incident.
 This member of staff should inform the child's class teacher who may reinforce disapproval of the inappropriate behaviour.
+Children will be taught how to improve their behaviour so the incident doesn't happen again.
 (Child-friendly Charter: Warning stage)

 Stage 2: If the child misbehaves again or for more serious incidents they can be moved to work by themselves or if appropriate they can be sent to a different class with a message e.g. please have this child for 10 minutes.
 Foundation Stage, have a designated place to allow the child to consider their behaviour/actions for a few minutes.
 May be reported to Senior Leadership Team (SLT) and child has to miss playtime.
-(Child-friendly Charter: Warning, Miss Play Time, Time out of Class)

-Stage 3: A further infringement or a serious breach of school rules will result in the child being sent to the head teacher/senior leadership.
+(Childfriendly Charter: Warning, Miss Play Time, Time out of Class) Stage 3: A further infringement or a serious breach of school rules will result in the child being sent to the head teacher/senior leadership.
 A consequence is usually to miss one play time in the first instance and one or two whole day's play times if repeated or serious.
 Serious breaches of rules and persistent misbehaviour will be recorded in the head's Behaviour Book.
 Parents/carers will be informed of persistent inappropriate behaviour or any serious misdemeanours.
 If the problem persists (2-3 consecutive weeks) the child's parents/carers will be contacted again, a meeting arranged and the child moved to Stage 4.
 (Child-friendly Charter: Warning, Miss Play Time, Time out of Class, Speak to Parents)